All about Spindle cell Lipoma of the breast

 Treatment and follow-up for spindle cell lipoma of the breast

 A fine needle biopsy is usually undertaken to get a sense of whether or not there are any of the atypical or myxoid features described above.
-If these features are found, even in a very small degree, a wide excisional biopsy will almost certainly be undertaken.
+If these features are present, even to a very small degree, a wide excisional biopsy will almost certainly be undertaken.

-Benign spindle cell breast lipomas will probably be managed with routine follow-up evaluations, and those of a malignant or potentially malignant profile will most likely be completely excised surgically.
+Benign spindle cell breast lipomas will probably be managed with routine follow-up evaluations.
+However, treatment for those with a malignant or potentially malignant profile will most likely be complete surgical removal.

 For further reading, I suggest you visit this page with some information on lipoma of the breast, go to this page with spindle cell carcinoma of the breast, as well as this page, for breast adenocarcinoma with spindle cell metaplasia.